 Today, information on corporate bonds and stocks is available at the push of a button.
 Not so with muni bonds, whose issuers publish one audited financial statement annually that becomes public six months after the end of the fiscal year.
 It would be very hard for investors to manage a muni bond portfolio using just these statements, whereas our relationships with bond issuers help us get at the information we need.

 We’re also active managers, applying our expertise every day in managing the portfolio as interest rates change and the various bond sectors react.
-Most investors and advisors don’t have the expertise and information to do this themselves.
+Most investors and advisers don’t have the expertise and information to do this themselves.

 How does your research measure up to the big fund companies on the East and West coasts?